 What makes an employee eligible for their dependent child to apply?

-An eligible employee is a current faculty or professional staff member who prior to the first day of classes for the term for which Tuition Exchange benefits are sought, is in a full-time position and has served a minimum of seven years of full-time employment at Drexel or DUCOM.
+An eligible employee is a current faculty or professional staff member who prior to the first day of classes for the term for which Tuition Exchange benefits are sought, is in a full-time position and has served a minimum of five years of full-time employment at Drexel.

 How is "dependent" defined?

 - that have the Drexel employee as legal guardian prior to the commencement of the academic year.

 How many years can I receive the benefit?

 The benefit is available (for undergraduate students) for a total of four years (or eight semesters).
 Students must meet the importing institution's published standards to continue the benefit.